jjjjjj66/test/README.md

 # Mini Profile Test
-The bones of mini project for self-introduction.
+The barebones of mini project for self-introduction website.

 ## Overview
-Made to learn how to make a simple website.
+Made to learn how to create a simple website by using readymade functionable code such as Bootstrap.

 ## Features
-- Key feature 1
-- Key feature 2
+- navigation bar to go around the website
+- moving carousel for photos
+- log in

 ## Technologies Used
 - HTML, CSS, JS
+- Bootstrap
-- Bootstrap / ChatGPT /
+- ChatGPT

 ## Screenshot
 ![screenshot](images/ss.png)